Tagged

 }

-This function gets the approved address for a particular token ID.
+// get_approved function returns approved address for a token

 }